PrefectHQ/prefect/docs/concepts/settings.md

 PREFECT_LOGGING_LEVEL='DEBUG'
 ```

-You may can show the sources of values with `--show-sources`:
+You can show the sources of values with `--show-sources`:

 ```bash